-Locating transmitters of interest is critical for situational awareness and maintaining spectrum dominance.
+Locating transmitters of interest is critical to deconflict the spectrum.
 Using the RFeye Site Simulator, trainers or scenario designers can configure simulation transmitters with any power and transmit frequency.

 They can establish several different types of transmitter modes, manually program bearing and location, and establish whether the simulation transmitter is located on a fixed or mobile ground base or an aircraft.